mikhashev/personal-context-manager/docs/technical-description.md

 ### Memory in ChatGPT
 ChatGPT introduced a memory feature ([Memory and New Controls for ChatGPT](https://openai.com/index/memory-and-new-controls-for-chatgpt/)) that allows the AI to automatically remember details from user conversations.
 For instance, if a user mentions a preference for visual learning, ChatGPT can recall this in future interactions.

-- **Difference**: ChatGPT’s memory is an automatic, server-side feature that collects data during conversations and stores it on OpenAI’s servers.
+- **Difference**: ChatGPT's memory is an automatic, server-side feature that collects data during conversations and stores it on OpenAI's servers.
 PCT, in contrast, is a user-controlled, structured file that the user creates and maintains locally or in a chosen storage location.
-PCT provides deeper personalization by allowing users to specify complex details (e.g., cognitive profiles, learning schedules), while ChatGPT’s memory is more surface-level and depends on what the user mentions in dialogue.
+PCT provides deeper personalization by allowing users to specify complex details (e.g., cognitive profiles, learning schedules), while ChatGPT's memory is more surface-level and depends on what the user mentions in dialogue.
-- **Privacy**: PCT prioritizes user control and privacy, as data is not automatically shared with the AI provider, unlike ChatGPT’s memory, which requires trust in OpenAI’s data handling practices.
+- **Privacy**: PCT prioritizes user control and privacy, as data is not automatically shared with the AI provider, unlike ChatGPT's memory, which requires trust in OpenAI's data handling practices.

-### DeepMind’s Gemini Personalization
+### DeepMind's Gemini Personalization
-DeepMind’s approach to personalization, as seen in Gemini ([Gemini Personalization](https://blog.google/products/gemini/gemini-personalization/)), involves collecting user data (e.g., search history, interaction patterns) to tailor AI responses.
+DeepMind's approach to personalization, as seen in Gemini ([Gemini Personalization](https://blog.google/products/gemini/gemini-personalization/)), involves collecting user data (e.g., search history, interaction patterns) to tailor AI responses.
 This is often done through machine learning models that adapt to user behavior over time.

-- **Difference**: DeepMind’s personalization is an automated, server-side process that relies on continuous data collection.
+- **Difference**: DeepMind's personalization is an automated, server-side process that relies on continuous data collection.
 PCT, however, is a manual, user-driven framework where the user explicitly defines their context in a structured file.
-This gives users more control over what data is shared and ensures transparency, as opposed to DeepMind’s more opaque, algorithm-driven approach.
+This gives users more control over what data is shared and ensures transparency, as opposed to DeepMind's more opaque, algorithm-driven approach.
-- **Flexibility**: PCT allows users to update their context file at any time, while DeepMind’s personalization depends on the system’s ability to infer user preferences, which may not always be accurate.
+- **Flexibility**: PCT allows users to update their context file at any time, while DeepMind's personalization depends on the system's ability to infer user preferences, which may not always be accurate.

 ### DeepSeek
 DeepSeek is an open-source AI model focused on research and development, often used for tasks requiring high accuracy and reasoning ([DeepSeek GitHub](https://github.com/deepseek-ai)).
 It excels in natural language understanding and can be fine-tuned for specific applications, but it does not have a built-in mechanism for long-term user personalization.